Mlaiel/iacherie/docker/docs/ARCHITECTURE_DOCKER.md

 ### Overview

-This document describes the complete Docker architecture for the Ainflue platform, including all 80+ containerized services across 13 specialized modules.
+This document describes the complete Docker architecture for the IA Chérie platform, including all 80+ containerized services across 13 specialized modules.

 ### Architecture Components